 This LAUSD 3 Salary Point professional learning course includes tools, strategies, and resources to create a compassionate classroom and to collaborate with colleagues to create a school-wide culture of care.
 These principles and practices that create learning conditions that alleviate the interference of traumatic experiences that are beyond the teacher’s and student’s control.

 Throughout this course, learners will look carefully at social emotional learning standards in the K-12 setting, which define competencies students need for success in all aspects of life.
 The competencies must be taught with a compassionate approach to reach victims of stress and trauma.
 Traditional methods of discipline have failed to support the social and emotional needs of students overcoming ACEs.
-This course provides teachers with the methods that ensure these students’ needs are met through a unique, compassionate effort that does not rely upon punitive measures.
+This course provides Educators with the methods that ensure these students’ needs are met through a unique, compassionate effort that does not rely upon punitive measures.

 Integrating a plan to create a compassionate school community requires input from multiples parties.
-Teachers, administrators, counselors, and other school personnel will all benefit from incorporating these practices into their daily routine.
+[Teachers], administrators, counselors, and other school personnel will all benefit from incorporating these practices into their daily routine.
 This course will allow educators to implement compassionate school methods into a district by replacing traditional, punitive methods of discipline with positive behavior intervention supports, incorporating SEL in the curriculum, partnering with community members to mitigate the effects of poverty, and addressing all barriers for students with complex needs.

 Enrolling in a Course:

 LAUSD teachers are able to submit up to 12 credits/salary points from CE Credits Online per trimester (Jan-Apr, May-Aug, Sept-Dec).

 Creating Compassionate Classrooms: Overcoming Adverse Childhood Experiences (ACES)